petershin/liferay-learn/docs/dxp/latest/en/site-building/site-navigation/navigation-menu-element-types.md

 # Navigation Menu Element Types

 Navigation Menus have a variety of types of elements that you can add and arrange in your desired hierarchy with their own links.
-These types include [specific pages](#pages), Display Pages for specific content types, or custom [placeholders](#submenus) or [URLs](#urls).
+These types include [specific pages](#pages), [Vocabularies](#vocabularies), Display Pages for specific content types, or custom [placeholders](#submenus) or [URLs](#urls).
 See [here](./using-the-navigation-menus-application.md) for more information on adding Navigation Menus with these elements.

 ## Pages